-Thing is, people way much more knowledgeable than I am in the topic say that it’s a mixture of socialism in the exterior, with nationalism in the interior.
+The thing is, people way much more knowledgeable than I am on the topic say that it’s a mixture of socialism in the exterior, with nationalism in the interior.

 Of course, they also have a monument for this ideology in Pyongyang.
 It’s called the Tower of the Juche Idea, and it’s a sort of obelisk that was also inaugurated for Kim Il-Sung’s 70th birthday.

 They say it also contains the same 25.550 blocks for each of his living days up to the time of the inauguration.

 They say the tower is about one metre taller than the Washington Monument on purpose.

 About right for the leader’s ego size competitions.
 Like when you’re going on your little Renault Twingo and stop at a traffic light, and some guy in a big Toyota Land Cruiser begins to look down on you.